Hyperpolarized Carbon-13 Pyruvate Magnetic Resonance Imaging

 These non-radioactive labels can be incorporated into small molecules to study in vivo metabolic pathways in real-time.

 Hyperpolarization results from the nuclear spin polarization of the material when subjected to a magnetic field determined by the Boltzmann distribution.
-The signal to noise ratio (SNR) in magnetic resonance can be made more prominent by hyperpolarization.
-Currently, hyperpolarization is being used in clinical studies labelling drug candidates with carbon-13.
+Hyperpolarization can make magnetic resonance’s signal-to-noise ratio (SNR) more prominent.
+Currently, hyperpolarization is being used in clinical studies to label drug candidates with carbon-13.

 These non-radioactive labels can be incorporated into small molecules and can then be used to study in vivo metabolic pathways in real-time.
 For example, carbon-13 labelled pyruvate is becoming the gold standard when it comes to the development of hyperpolarized probes.
 Several preclinical models have demonstrated that hyperpolarized probes can be used in the areas of neurology and oncology.
 Therefore, these probes can be used in conjunction with magnetic resonance imaging (MRI) and consequently have great potential towards diagnosing a disease state in personalised medicine.

-The output signals generated by MRI are weak compared to other imaging modalities.
-These include imaging techniques based on acoustics, optics and emission.
-However, several factors can be used to increase the SNR especially by applying more powerful magnetic fields, high concentrations of spins and longer acquisition times.
-MRI works on the human body because of its high concentration of water and therefore an abundance of protons.
+The output signals generated by MRI are weak compared to other imaging modalities, including imaging techniques based on acoustics, optics, and emission.
+However, several factors can be used to increase the SNR, especially by applying more powerful magnetic fields, high concentrations of spins, and longer acquisition times.
+MRI works on the human body because of its high concentration of water and, therefore, an abundance of protons.
 These protons have a relatively higher gyromagnetic ratio.

 Hyperpolarization increases the signal response in magnetic resonance by increasing spin polarisation.
 Hyperpolarization aims to use the fundamental ability of nuclear magnetic resonance spectroscopy to identify chemical environments by chemical shift and characterise their dynamic properties in vivo.

 The degree of hyperpolarization of the molecule will be the result of the location of the NMR-active nucleus.
-Therefore, the position of isotopic enrichment is a factor in the properties of the hyperpolarized molecule.
+Therefore, the position of isotopic enrichment is a factor in the hyperpolarised molecule’s properties.
 For example, [1-13C] pyruvate molecules contain an enriched carbon-13 in position 1 of the molecule.
 Accordingly, this carbon-13 label would be the target of the hyperpolarization process through the nuclear spin.

 Conclusion

 The imaging properties of hyperpolarized molecules are a function of their relaxation properties and ease of hyperpolarization.
-Other factors include the safety profile in addition to biological availability and metabolism profile.
-Several molecules including carbon-13 labelled pyruvate have been subjected to hyperpolarization, and their associated metabolism imaged.
-These hyperpolarized probes include [1,4-13C2]fumarate used to evaluate cell necrosis and [U-2H, U-13C]glucose for assessment of the glycolytic and pentose phosphate pathway activities and for detecting early treatment response.
-In addition to 13C-labelled bicarbonate for in vivo mapping of pH including 13C-labelled urea as a marker of perfusion.
+Other factors include the safety profile, biological availability, and metabolism profile.
+Several molecules, including carbon-13 labelled pyruvate, have been subjected to hyperpolarization, and their associated metabolism was imaged.
+These hyperpolarized probes include [1,4-13C2]fumarate used to evaluate cell necrosis and [U-2H, U-13C]glucose to assess the glycolytic and pentose phosphate pathway activities and detect early treatment response.
+In addition, 13C-labelled bicarbonate was used for in vivo pH mapping, including 13C-labelled urea as a marker of perfusion.

 References